What to do when a

 responsibility to notify the Employee Benefits Program and the UFT

-Welfare Fund within 60 days of the death of the retiree, divorce,
+Welfare Fund within 60 days of the death of the retiree, divorce, legal

-should be sent by certified mail to:
+sent by certified mail to:

 NYC Employee Benefits Program